 AI Prompt

-"Scan the Nasdaq 100 for stocks showing a Cup and Handle or Bull Flag pattern in the last 3 months.
+"Scan Nasdaq 100 Tech stocks ($10B+ market cap) with positive revenue growth for Cup and Handle or Bull Flag patterns in the last 3 months.
 Rank by similarity score."

 Candlestick patterns reveal the battle between buyers and sellers within individual candles or small groups of candles.
 Diplyzer scans for over 60 candlestick patterns.